+Indirect effects such as increased noise levels and increased lighting within the Project study area could impact the Northern Long-eared Bat and Tricolored Bat.
 Indirect effects to the candidate species, monarch butterfly, are anticipated to be minimal since the development parcels adjacent to the transportation improvements contain no suitable monarch habitat.